liangxiao1/tipset/README.md

 ## Enjoy it

-There are 3 utils included currently.
+There are 4 utils included currently(under /usr/local/bin by default).
 **tipsearch**: a colletion of tips under linux, get to know the command usage with examples instead of looking for manual.
 **json_parser**: convert json to yaml or plain text.
 **amis_search**: search amis status in all regions and check whether they are supported.